-With the release of All Property Management Q2 2014 Rental Ranking Report, Austin can also add being the 5th BEST city in the Southwest for rental real estate investment to its list of achievements.
-This is the second quarter in a row that Austin has received the 5th BEST ranking.
+With the release of All Property Management's Q2 2015 Rental Ranking Report, Austin can also add being the best city in the Southwest for rental real estate investment to its lengthy list of achievements.

 Q2 2015 Austin Rental Market Update

 For the second consecutive quarter, Austin remained one of the best housing markets in both the Southwestern U.S. and the country as a whole for rental real estate investment.
 In the Q2 2015 Rental Ranking Report, Austin achieved the top spot in the Southwestern rankings and was ranked 12th in the national rankings, an increase of three spots since Q1 2015 for the latter.

 Austin's attractiveness for rental real estate investment is largely driven by its phenomenal annual property value appreciation rate of 9.85 percent, the fifth-highest increase in Q2 2015 for that metric and almost twice that of the national average during that time period.
 This explosion in property values is largely attributable to Austin's booming population (helped out by its 3.26 percent annual job growth rate, one of the highest in the country), which has in turn led to the moderately low local vacancy rate and median age of housing inventory of just 4.50 percent and 46 days, respectively.

 Median rents in the Austin area increased a respectable 4.65 percent year-over-year in Q2 2015.
 This increase, while slightly below the national average, should be enough to pique the interest of most rental real estate investors.